 Listening sessions were conducted on May 1 to allow OAs to engage in this project and provide insight and feedback.
 The presentation slides used at the sessions provide context for the discussions.
 Common themes from the feedback provided by the campus community are outlined in the Where are we now? post.

 Campus constituents are welcome to provide comments, feedback, or ask questions at any time throughout the duration of the project.

 The OA job family framework project will be ongoing over the next 18 to 24 months as we conduct a comprehensive review of OA positions and engage many stakeholders in the process.
 We expect the job family framework to be fully implemented by the end of calendar year 2020.

 - Organization and Project Kick-Off: December 2018 – January of 2019

 - Discovery and information gathering: Ongoing through summer of 2019

-- Development and refinement of the framework: Summer of 2019 through spring of 2020
+- Development and refinement of the framework: Summer of 2019 through summer of 2021

 If you have questions or comments regarding this project, it is best to submit them via email at email@example.com, so they can be routed to the appropriate person for a timely response.